Ricotta Cheesecake

 • Whole Milk Ricotta: Provides a smooth, light texture.
 Full-fat ricotta is best for giving the cheesecake its creamy texture.

-• Eggs: Bind the filling and add richness.
+• Eggs: Bind the crust and filling and add richness.

 • Amaretto: Infuses the batter with a subtle almond flavor (alternatively, rum or Grand Marnier can be used).